shiyis/nlpwshiyi/modules/1a-nn.md

 > Someone who *believes* S stands in a psychologically important relation to the proposition expressed by S.

-Another important point to bring up here pertaining to the discussion of systematically theorizing the representational theory of mind or what constitutes as a mental language is that token-and-type has to come into play.
+Another important point to bring up here pertaining to the discussion of systematically theorizing The Representational Theory of Thought or what constitutes as a mental language is that token-and-type has to come into play.
 To be more specific,

 > the **type** is the mental representation itself (repeatable), and the tokens are reflected as the mental events or could be neurological.
 And thought processes are casual sequences of **tokenings** of mental representations.